re-Isearch/re-Isearch/docs/re-Isearch-Handbook.md

 document or a collection of relevant documents (such as a Journal, Newspaper, Encyclopedia, Social Network etc.).

-# []{#anchor-4}Hardware & OS Prerequisites
+# []{#anchor-7}Hardware & OS Prerequisites

 The re-Isearch engine is developed in a simplified version of C++.
+Standard object paradigms like strings, lists, hashmaps etc. are handled internally.
 It is intended to be compile-able on the widest possible range of hardware, operating systems and compilers.
-It is also designed to run, if needed, in a comparatively small memory footprint (previous version have run on 32-bit machines with as little as 8 MB physical RAM[^3]) making it suitable for appliances.
+It is designed to be completely unencumbered by license restrictions[^3].
+It is also designed to run, if needed, in a comparatively small memory footprint (previous version have run on 32-bit machines with as little as 8 MB physical RAM[^4]) making it suitable for appliances.
 It has also been designed to try to impose a minimal computing impact on the host.
 Rather than run multiple threads and a high CPU workload it's strategy is to be fast but not at the cost of other processes, heat or increased energy consumption.

 Within this design, the limiting factor is I/O. Performance is related more to memory and storage throughput than CPU speed.
 Fast SSDs (SAS SSDs and for those with external disks NVMe units connected via USB versions USB 3.1 rev 2 or Thunderbolt are at an obvious advantage) are preferable over HDDs.
-Gigabit interconnect and faster bus sytems like NVLINK over PCIe deliver more than CPU cores.
+Using mainboards with more PCIe lanes and Gigabit interconnect for clusters delivers more than CPU cores---a suitably designed machine using, for example, an energy efficient ARM CPU can outperform a 24-core Xenon for this use case.
 The faster the RAM, the better the I/O bandwidth and the faster the mass storage the better.
 More RAM memory too delivers a boost since the engine can use it to speed up indexing (and in searching large collections can cache more in